Darkthunder119/carbon-6-technical/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Added Husky, Lint-staged, Prettier, ESLint Configs, Typescript and Tailwindcss on top to create a basic boilerplate
+Added Husky, Lint-staged, Prettier, ESLint Configs and Tailwindcss on top to create a basic boilerplate

-## Available Scripts
+## How to run the application

 In the project directory, you can run: